WAN-Solutions/wan24-Core/src/Wan24-Core Docs/index.md

     - `RandomStream` reads random bytes into the given buffers
     - `ChunkedStream` for reading/writing stream chunks
     - `ExchangeableStream` wraps an exchangeable base stream
+    - `BackupStream` writes all red data to another stream
 - Named mutex helper
     - `GlobalLock` for a synchronous context
     - `GlobalLockAsync` for an asynchronous context